 Where Amcache.hve is located on disk (and how to collect it)

-If you are reaching for Amcache, the first practical question is "where is the file?".
-This page is the definitive answer for every Windows version you are likely to encounter, plus the right way to collect the hive so you do not silently lose the most recent data.
+The first practical question on any Amcache case is where the file is.
+This page is the definitive answer for every Windows version you are likely to see, plus the right way to collect the hive so you don't silently lose the most recent data.

-For the broader context on what Amcache records and why, see the Amcache complete reference.
+For the broader context, see the Amcache complete reference.

 The short answer#

-On every supported Windows desktop and server build from Windows 8 onward, the hive lives at:
+On every supported Windows desktop and server from Windows 8 onward:

 C:\Windows\AppCompat\Programs\Amcache.hve